Why Do I Need a Storage Controller?

 RAID 6

 RAID 6 writes data across all drives in the array, like RAID 5, but two parity blocks are used for each data block.
 This means that two drives can fail in the array without loss of data, as it can be rebuilt onto replacement drives.
 A minimum of four drives is required to create a RAID 6 array, although due to the dual parity block, two drives capacities are lost - for example if you had five 2TB drives in an array, the usable capacity would be 3x 2TB = 6TB.
-Typically due to this security versus capacity trade-off, RAID 6 would usually only be employed in NAS appliances and servers where data critical.
+Typically due to this security versus capacity trade-off, RAID 6 would usually only be employed in NAS appliances and servers with critical data.

 RAID 10